AndrewVSutherland/doubly-isogenous/Enumerating Pairs/README.md

     false

 which shows that while the two curves are doubly isogenous, they can be distinguished by the higher-order covers described above and in the paper.

+If the file isogenydata.magma is in the current directory, the following will produce the data that appears in the row of Table 5 corresponding to the value <i>n</i>=30:

+    load "isogenydata.magma";
+    recreate_table_row(5,data30);

+The output is

+    [ 183, 174, 9, 124, 124, 0 ]

+which does indeed agree with the last line in Table 5.